Testing your Ruby App in the cloud using a Cloud IDE

 If you want a really good looking IDE, don’t plan to spend more than 50 hours a month on one project at a time then go for nitrous.io

-For an overall easy to use experience with nice interface recommend Cloud9 or Codeanywhere.
+For an overall easy-to-use experience with a nice interface, I recommend Codeanywhere.

 If you have experience with any other IDEs please let me know.
 What's your favorite and why?